 The park is open year-round.
 The Park and Forest Information Center is the park’s headquarters and main visitor center.
 It is open all year, but many of the other visitor centers are closed during the winter months.
 The park charges no entrance fee.

 North Cascades National Park has a variety of camping and lodging options.
-There are five car-accessible campgrounds, many boat-in campgrounds, and more than 140 backcountry campsites available.
+There are many boat-in campgrounds, and more than 140 backcountry campsites available.
 Campgrounds range from $10 to $12 per night.
 All backcountry camping is free, but requires a permit.
 The park itself does not operate lodging facilities, but private concessionaires provide many places to stay within the park.

 Wildlife in North Cascades National Park